wieden-kennedy/mimic/README.md

         (stream :example)) ;; => "using a redis store"
 ```

-Wait, but this is just returning what we've entered.
-Yes, the "predictive" bits
+Wait, but isn't this just returning what we've entered?
+Yesf the "predictive" bits
 are based on a Markov chain and require substantial input.
 So let's build out an
 even more complicated example: